debiki/talkyard-prod-one/README.md

 Viewing log files
 ----------------

 Change directory to `/opt/talkyard-v1/`.

-Then, view the application server logs like so: `./view-logs app` or `./view-logs -f --tail 30 app`.
+Then:

+- The application server, to view its logs: `./view-logs -f --tail 50 app` &thinsp; (where `-f --tail NN` is optional).
+  You can also: `docker compose logs -f --tail 50 app`, but then you'll see hard to read json. `view-logs` uses `jq` to parse & make readable the json.
-The web server: `tail -f /var/log/talkyard/v1/nginx/{access,error}.log` (mounted on the Docker host in docker-compose.yml)
+- The web server:  `docker compose logs -f --tail 50 web` (not json).
-The database: `less /var/log/talkyard/v1/postgres/LOG_FILE_NAME`
+- The database:  `docker compose logs -f --tail 50 rdb` (not json).
-The search engine: `./view-logs search`.
+- The search engine: `./view-logs search`.

 Upgrading to newer versions